Skip to main content

 Launch our CLI

-symbiotic-cli ci infra ./
+symbiotic-cli ci infra ./ --skip-upload-results

 You can override the severity threshold defined in the configuration file using the severity-threshold option.Ex: symbiotic-cli ci infra ./ --severity-threshold high